mmartins23/mastering-react-interviews/Section 4- Event Handling/src/docs/2- SyntheticEvent.md

+# What is Synthetic Event in React JS?

 In React, a `SyntheticEvent` is a cross-browser wrapper around the native browser event.
 It is used to provide a consistent API regardless of the browser being used.
 SyntheticEvents are used for performance reasons and to ensure that events behave consistently across different browsers.

 ### Key Features of SyntheticEvent